nathancarter/jsfs/README.md

 should try [filer.js](https://github.com/ebidel/filer.js/) instead, but it is based on IndexedDB, with the limitations listed above.

+Note that this project does not provide any UI; it is exclusively the backend.
+Present lists of files and folders to your user in whatever UI your project already uses.

 ## How to use it

 Download [the JavaScript code](release/jsfs.js) or